catherinevee/terragrunt/aws/accounts-client/cyprus/eu-west-1/README.md

 - **Dependencies**: Modules have proper dependency management
 - **Tags**: All resources tagged for cost allocation and management
 - **Compliance**: Infrastructure follows AWS best practices
+- **Input Validation**: Comprehensive validation implemented for all modules

 ## 🤝 Contributing